-- When NO_X monitoring data are not available, substitution for missing data shall be handled as required by Title IV (40 CFR 75) to calculate any specified average time. - While firing Natural Gas.
-The emission rate of NO_X in the exhaust gas shall not exceed 69.3 lb/hr (at ISO conditions) on a 24 hr block average as measured by the continuous emission monitoring system (CEMS).
-In addition, NO_X emissions calculated as NO2 (at ISO conditions) shall not exceed 10.5 ppmvd @15% O2 to be demonstrated by annual stack test.
-Note: Basis for lb/hr limit is 10.5 ppmvd @ 15% O2, full load. - While firing Fuel Oil.
-The concentration of NO_X in the exhaust gas shall not exceed 42 ppmvd at 15% O2 on the basis of a 3 hr average as measured by the continuous emission monitoring system (CEMS).
-In addition, NO_X emissions calculated as NO2 (at ISO conditions) shall not exceed 42 ppmvd @15% O2 to be demonstrated by stack test. - After combusting fuel oil for at least 400 hours on any individual combustion turbine (CT), the permittee shall prepare and submit for the Department's review and acceptance an engineering report regarding the lowest NO_X emission rate that can consistently be achieved when firing distillate oil.
+• When NO_X monitoring data are not available, substitution for missing data shall be handled as required by Title IV (40 CFR 75) to calculate any specified average time.

+- While firing Natural Gas: The emission rate of NO_X in the exhaust gas shall not exceed 62.6 lb/hr (at ISO conditions) on a 24-hr block average, as measured by the continuous emission monitoring system (CEMS).
+In addition, NO_X emissions calculated as NO2 (at ISO conditions) shall not exceed 9 ppmvd @15% O2 to be demonstrated by annual stack test.
+Note: Basis for lb/hr limit is 9 ppmvd @ 15% O2, full load. - While firing Fuel oil: The concentration of NO_X in the exhaust gas shall not exceed 42 ppmvd at 15% O2 on the basis of a 3-hr average as measured by the continuous emission monitoring system (CEMS).
+In addition, NO_X emissions calculated as NO2 (at ISO conditions) shall not exceed 42 ppmvd @15% O2 to be demonstrated by stack test. - Within 18 months after the initial compliance test, the permittee shall prepare and submit for the Department's review and acceptance an engineering report regarding the lowest NO_X emission rate that can consistently be achieved when firing distillate oil.
 This lowest recommended rate shall include a reasonable operating margin, taking into account long-term performance expectations and good operating and maintenance practices.
 The Department may revise the NO_X emission rate based upon this report.

-[Rule 62-212.400, F.A.C.; and 0310485-001-AC, Specific Condition 21.]
+[Rule 62-212.400, F.A.C.; and 0090180-AC, Specific Condition 21.]